-The City of Cote-Saint-Luc is the third largest and one best city to retire.
+The City of Cote-Saint-Luc is one best city to retire and the third largest.
 Its population is close to 35 000 citizens and its median age is close to 46 years old.
 A City where seven Synagogues and one Catholic church adorn the scenery.

 Apart from being a bilingual city with a mainly English-speaking population, Côte Saint-Luc is one of the first cities to ban pesticides, to require bicycle helmets and to introduce a "Citizens on Patrol" program.

 A City that created a 14 km bike lane to encourage its residents to stay active and where one of the Quebec leading municipal public libraries is located.
 A library called the "Bibliothèque publique Eleanor London Côte Saint-Luc Public Library".

 A City of Cote-Saint-Luc companies where 64% of the local population can hold a conversation in French and in English.
 French being the official language in the Province of Quebec and French and English being the two official languages in Canada.

 A City where local residents also speak Russian, Farsi, Hebrew, Romanian, Spanish, Italian, Yiddish, Arabic, Uralic (38 languages spoken predominantly in Northern Eurasia) and Tagalog.
 As for the 40 or so Aboriginal Peoples living in the City, 57% are members of the First Nations and 43% are Métis.